nbusseneau/hephaistos/README.md

 - Allow running the game in windowed mode at a specific size.
   - Useful for choosing your own window size in windowed mode.
   - Useful for spanning the game window over multi-monitor without Eyefinity / Surround.
-  - This was not possible by default as window size is fixed: only the resolutions from the main display are offered from the game settings and the game window cannot be freely resized.
+  - This was not possible by default as window size is static: only the resolutions from the main display are offered from the game settings and the game window cannot be freely resized.

 Use `--no-custom-resolution` if you wish not to force custom resolution through `ProfileX.sjson`.